Pavel Maslov (military officer)

-Bigoraphy
+Biography

 Born into a working-class family, his parents were from hereditary Cossack families.
 He graduated from high school in Shakhty in 1964.

 In 1965 he was conscripted to the Soviet Armed Forces.
 In 1968, he graduated from the Ulyanovsk Lenin Guards Higher Tank Command School.
 Subsequently, he graduated from the Malinovsky Military Armored Forces Academy (1979) and the Voroshilov General Staff Military Academy (1991).

 After graduating from military school in September 1968, he was sent for further service in the Group of Soviet Forces in Germany as a tank platoon commander and tank company commander in the 12th Guards Uman Tank Division.

 In December 1973, Senior Lieutenant Maslov was transferred to the Leningrad Military District, where he served (with a break for study) until July 1989: tank company commander, battalion chief of staff, tank battalion commander, tank regiment commander from 1979, deputy commander from October 1984, then motorized rifle division commander.

 In 1991, after graduating from the Military Academy of the General Staff, he was transferred to serve in the Internal Troops of the USSR Ministry of Internal Affairs.
 From July 1991, deputy chief of the Directorate of Internal Troops of the USSR Ministry of Internal Affairs for Western Siberia, from January 1993, deputy commander of the troops of the North Caucasus District of the Internal Troops of the Ministry of Internal Affairs of Russia for emergency areas and chief of the military operational group of the Ministry of Internal Affairs of Russia.
 From June 1994 he served as deputy chief of staff of the Internal Troops and chief of the operational department of the Main Directorate of Internal Troops.